Blog · By The Packaging Vista Team · June 21, 2026

 Candle Warning Label Requirements: What to Include

 Candles need a fire-safety warning label to sell legally in the US – the recognized standard is ASTM F2058, which sets out the caution wording and the fire symbol that should appear on every candle you sell.
-This guide covers exactly what to put on a candle label, where the warning goes, and how to print it cleanly on your custom candle boxes.
+This guide covers exactly what to put on a candle label, where the warning goes, and how to print it cleanly on your custom candle boxes for your brand.
 For the bigger picture on boxes and inserts, start with our candle packaging guide.

 Key takeaways